rajannpatel/ubuntupbx/README.md

 - with open-source dependencies (including Asterisk) installed from Ubuntu's official repositories
 - using a [cloud-init.yaml](./cloud-init.yaml) installation template
-- on machines where Ubuntu is already installed, or to deploy new virtual machines on public cloud
+- on machines where Ubuntu is already installed, or on public cloud virtual machines

 ---